 I have used this drive as my portable photo backup for many months now without any issues whatsoever.
 It gives me great peace of mind that one set of my travel images is located on this device.
 The weight did take a little getting used to as I was previously using a pair of smaller Sandisk Extreme NVMe drives for on-the-road backup.
 For the last several months I transitioned to one of the smaller Sandisk drives, and the ioSafe Solo Hawk as the second drive.

 This setup gives the best of both worlds and allows me to keep the small, less rugged Sandisk SSD in my camera bag, while the Solo Hawk goes into my duffel bag or Pelican case.
 It’s important to keep both sets of your images in separate locations to minimize the potential for loss.

-One of the things I would like to see is a 2TB options for this drive.
+One of the things I would like to see is a 2TB option for this drive.
 This larger capacity is offered by all the drive’s competitors.
-Given that ioSafe are just installing Seagate Barracuda SSDs into their own case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
+Given that ioSafe is just installing Seagate Barracuda SSDs into their own case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
 Having examined some photos of the drive’s internals I believe you could install a 2TB drive yourself, but note that you would void the warranty and proceed at your own risk.

 Overall, this is a fantastic drive for a very niche purpose.
-Yes there are smaller, lighter portable drives.
-Yes there are faster NVMe drives, but no, there is not another portable drive on the market that is as rugged as the Solo Hawk.
-Of that I have no doubt.
+Yes, there are smaller, lighter portable drives.
+Yes, there are faster NVMe drives, but no, there is not another portable drive on the market that is as rugged as the Solo Hawk.
+Of that, I have no doubt.
 If your photos or videos need the ultimate protection on the road, get the Solo Hawk.